WladiD/SlimForDelphi/Projects/SlimDoc/README.md

 *   **RTTI Extraction**: Extracts methods, properties, parameter types, return types, and `[SlimFixture]` attributes.
 *   **Noise Filtering**: Automatically hides standard `TObject` methods (like `Free`, `ClassName`, etc.) to focus on your business logic.
 *   **Usage Analysis**: Scans your `FitNesseRoot` (files like `.wiki` and `content.txt`) to cross-reference fixture usage.
 The generated report includes links back to the specific wiki pages where methods are called.
+*   **XML Comments**: Extracts standard Delphi XML documentation comments (`/// <summary>...`) from source files and displays them in the documentation.
 *   **Interactive HTML**: The output is a single-page HTML file with:
     *   Search/Filter functionality.
     *   Table of Contents.
-    *   Collapsible "Used in..." sections.
+    *   Collapsible "Used in..." and Description sections.
     *   Toggle for inherited members.

 ## Getting Started